jbryois/scRNA_disease/README.md

 ## Run MAGMA

-Once the GWAS sumstats are ready and the specificity files are ready, you can use the following [code](Code_Paper/Code_GTEx/get_Zeisel_input.md) to test for associations using MAGMA.
+Once the GWAS sumstats are ready and the specificity files are ready, you can use the following [code](Code_Paper/Code_Zeisel/run_MAGMA.md) to test for associations using MAGMA (Zeisel data set in this example).

 ## Run LDSC